jabarragann/6d_pose_collection_scripts/docs/developer_documentation.md

 ## Data generation pipeline

 Data generation pipeline depends on a `SimulatorDataProcessor` that transforms the raw poses obtained from the ROS topics to the left camera coordinate frame.
-See UML diagram below to see the classes involved in this process. `SimulatorDataProcessor` has also additional methods to visualized the objects poses overlaid on the image plane.
+See UML diagram below to see the classes involved in this process. `DatasetSample` class has methods to visualized the objects' poses overlaid on the image plane.
 An example of these methods are shown at the bottom of `SimulatorDataProcesssor.py`.

 <img src="./UML/data_generation.png" width="800">